 * Dates and itinerary subject to change.
 The Global Education Office reserves the right to make changes to a program in light of currency fluctuations, changing security and safety conditions, and/or any other unforeseen circumstances.

 Summer 2021: Coming Soon

 Included: Tuition for 3 credits, accommodations (dormitory-style housing in field stations, some camping in tents, jungle lodges and inns), almost all meals, park fees and archaeological access permits, guided tours and field excursions as described in itinerary, in-country transportation, international emergency medical insurance.

-Airfare*, passport and visa fees, snorkeling equipment (mask, fins, snorkel), some meals, personal spending, required textbooks and/or course materials. *Note: Participants must arrange their own airfare once instructed to do so by the Mason Global Education Office.
+Airfare*, passport and visa fees, snorkeling equipment (mask, fins, snorkel), some meals, personal spending, required textbooks and/or course materials.

 Students on MasonGEO programs must pay the advertised program cost in order to participate.
 This cost will be made in three payments (Deposit + First Payment + Final Payment).
 Students using financial aid can provide additional paperwork in lieu of deposit and final balance payments.